cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 The typeface was introduced at the 2020 Julia Programming Language conference, JuliaCon, in Lisbon, Portugal, and it was (going to be) my contribution to the festivities.
 It was an experiment to see whether a font could be designed with a specific programming language in mind.

 @@jm_h2
-## ‘What’s Julia-specific about it?
+## ‘Is it just for Julia coding?
 How does it “work well with” Julia?’
 @@

 * it has all the glyphs used in the Unicode Input chapter of the Julia documentation (except for the emojis)
-* the glyphs were designed with the Julia programming language in mind
+* a few of the glyphs and ligatures were designed with the Julia programming language in mind
-* the font contains special features such as contextual alternates, stylistic sets, and “ligatures” to complement Julia syntax
+* the font contains special features such as contextual alternates, stylistic sets, and “ligatures” that complement Julia syntax

+But in general it can be used for any purpose.

 @@jm_h2
 ## ‘Where can I see it in action?’